ldclakmal/ballerina-security/test-suite/README.md

 ##### Steps:
 1. User configurations are provided to OpenLDAP server with `.ldif`
 2. Ballerina service is secured with Basic Auth with LDAP user store.
-Inbound tokens are validated with the OpenLDAP server.
+Inbound tokens are validated with the user store defined in OpenLDAP server.
 3. CURL client send requests to Ballerina service.

 #### 3. JWT Auth